DCPUTeam/DCPUToolchain/kernel/README.md

 specified to support a certain functionality set, of which only 'malloc', 'free', 'errno' and 'exit' are absolutely required.

-Each kernel defines the available functions according to it's config.lua file, which is read in during compilation of DCPU-16 programs.
-Where functionality is not provided by the kernel natively, the C standard library will emulate it.
-Note that this may conflict with the kernel if the kernel does actually handle a given functionality but is not exposing it, so it important that if something is under the kernel's control (such as filesystem access), that the appropriate handles are provided for the C system library.
+Each kernel defines the available functions according to it's config.cmake file, which is read in when the kernel is built.
+Where functionality is not provided by the kernel natively, language libraries may emulate it.
+Note that this may conflict with the kernel if the kernel does actually handle a given functionality but is not exposing it, so it important that if something is under the kernel's control (such as filesystem access), that the appropriate handles are provided for language libraries to use.

+Although the following functions are defined in a C-like syntax, they are in fact assembly labels exported using the .JUMP directive.
+Each parameter is stored in register A, then B then finally C.  There are never more than 3 parameters to a function.
+If the function has a result, it is store in A.  The type information provided here is semantic to understand the type of information returned; it has no baring on the actual data (it's always technically words in the DCPU-16 memory).

 When defining functions, the function names should be preceded with `_stubapi_` to ensure global uniqueness and no conflicts.
-That is, when defining the `malloc` function, in the config.lua file you would refer to it as `malloc`, but in the actual C definition you would name it `_stubapi_malloc` The full list of handles are:
+That is, when defining the `malloc` function, in the config.cmake file you would refer to it as `malloc`, but in the actual label definition you would name it `_stubapi_malloc` The full list of handles are:

 Memory Management
 ======================